Cambridge

 Cambridge has limited levels of nearby infrastructure activity, ranking in the 6thth percentile nationally

-Area performance is significantly influenced by local infrastructure changes, major projects, and planning initiatives.
-AreaSearch has identified 16 such projects likely to impact the area, including key projects like the Tasman Highway Duplication Project, Cambridge-Clarence Recycled Water Interconnector, Lauderdale Primary School, and Cambridge Primary School Redevelopment.
-The following list details those considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include the Tasman Highway Duplication Project, Cambridge-Clarence Recycled Water Interconnector, Lauderdale Primary School project, and Cambridge Primary School Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.